 The area modelled as part of this pilot study was the entire greater Upper Peace (land use framework) region of Alberta, covering over almost 7.5 million hectares.
-However, the summaries provided in this report are limited to the three distinct areas of the Canfor FMA area totalling just over 642,000 ha, partitioned into Main (551,000 ha), Puskwaskau (71,000 ha) and Peace (20,000 ha) (Figure 3).
+However, the summaries provided in this report are limited to the two distinct areas of the Weyerhaeuser Grande Prairie FMA totalling almost 1,118,000 ha; the Saddle Hills area (211,000 ha), and the South area (907,000 ha) (Figure 3).
+The modelling results for the greater modelling area will be available through fRI Research in the next few months.